 Whether the Meta rumors are true or not, what’s clear is that Iranian authorities are currently trying to suppress citizens’ freedom of speech and limit access to news about the protests.
 Unfortunately, it’s extremely easy for a regime to control its citizens’ digital access to information.

 Meta is one of the largest social media conglomerates in the world and effectively controls what information billions of people around the world see.
 While it’s nearly impossible for the average citizen to do anything about that, it is possible to ensure you retain your freedom of access to the internet with a VPN.

 CyberGhost VPN will always stand against limiting access to the web, which has turned into a crucial resource in modern times.
-We back that up by providing our users with the anonymity they need via our strong encryption protocols, no nonsense No Logs policy, and secure servers across the world.
+We back that up by providing our users with the privacy they need via our strong encryption protocols, no-nonsense No Logs policy, and secure servers across the world.

 Leave a comment

 hi im live in iran and nowodays goverment block access to social media